 These control fields can be implemented through wave generators.
 However, to keep the transmon qubits well-defined two-level systems, the fields cannot be arbitrarily large.
 The norm

 is then restricted to be smaller than some threshold value.

-The controllability issues of the system can be verified by considering the Lie algebra generated by $span_{j=1,2,3}\{-iH_0,-i \sigma_{jx},-i \sigma_{jy}\}$ which is actually the Lie algebra $su(8)$.
+The controllability of the system can be verified by considering the Lie algebra generated by $span_{j=1,2,3}\{-iH_0,-i \sigma_{jx},-i \sigma_{jy}\}$ which is actually the Lie algebra $su(8)$.
 This algebra provides the operator controllability of the system~\cite{book_dalessandro}.

 Finding the control fields that implement the Toffoli gate is a numerical optimization problem.
 A given gate time $t_g$ is divided into $N_t$ (even number) intervals of the same time length $T$.
-Then, the set of fields is supposed to be constant in each interval and are acting on the related qubits in alternation in the $x$ and $y$ directions.
+Then, the set of fields is supposed to be constant in each interval and is acting on the related qubits alternating between the $x$ and $y$ directions.

 In the first interval $0\leq t\leq T$, three $x$-control pulses with constant amplitudes $u_{x,1}^{(i)}$ are applied to all three qubits.
 The dynamics is then governed by the Hamiltonian In the second interval $T \leq t \leq 2T$, the $y$-control pulses with amplitudes $u_{y,1}^{(i)}$ are applied leading to the Hamiltonian This process is repeated $N_t/2$ times to complete all $N_t$ intervals.
 These time-independent Hamiltonians for each interval lead to the time evolution operators $U_{x,n}=\exp(-iH_{x,n}T)$ and $U_{y,n}=\exp(-iH_{y,n}T)$ respectively in corresponding intervals.
 The product $U_{y,n}U_{x,n}$, for $n=1,\dots,N_t/2$ in the reverse order, is the time evolution operator $U(t=t_g)$.